 Temple established by a Christian feudal lord in 1535

-You may probably be surprised that this temple was established by a Christian feudal lord, Otomo Sorin, in 1535 as his Bodai-ji.
-Bodai-ji is a Japanese Buddhism temple that takes care of a family’s dead and gives them burial and performs ceremonies in their soul’s favor (referred to Japanese dictionary “Iwanami Kojien”).
-In Zuiho-in Temple, there are several Christian landmarks such as a garden with the cross made by stones, Christian lantern, and so on.
-The gardens were made by Mirei Shigemori, who was one of the most famous landscape gardeners in 1961 in commemoration of 400 years anniversary of foundation.
-Otomo Sorin, Don Francisco in his Christian name, worked very hard as a missionary to his followers in Sengoku Era.
+You may be surprised that this temple was established by a Christian feudal lord, Otomo Sorin, in 1535 as his Bodai-ji－a Japanese Buddhism temple that takes care of a family’s dead, buries them and performs ceremonies in their soul’s favor (Referenced Japanese dictionary “Iwanami Kojien”).
+In Zuiho-in Temple (Zuihoin), there are several Christian landmarks including a garden with a crucifix made of stone, Christian lanterns.
+The gardens were made by Mirei Shigemori, who was one of the most famous landscape gardeners in 1961, in commemoration of 400 years anniversary of foundation.
+Otomo Sorin, or his Christian name Don Francisco, worked very hard as a missionary for his followers in the Sengoku period.
 Though Christianity has never been taught at Zuiho-in Temple, this aspect of the life of its founding patron is both honored and respected as a part of Otomo’s legacy.

-This garden was made in the image of the stormy waves beating the rocks.
-It also expresses the greatness of mother nature.
-In the back of the garden, there is an area of mosses and stones which represents the calm inlet.
+This garden was made in the image of the stormy waves beating against the rocks.
+It also expresses the greatness of Mother Nature.
+In the back of the garden, there is an area of moss and stone which represents a calm inlet in the ocean.
 The name of this garden came from the word of Zen.

-At a first glance, you may not be able to see the figure of the Christian Cross.
-However, if you look at this garden with your back to the lantern, the figure of the cross would emerge.
-There are seven stones to make this cross.
-The buried “hidden” statue is a poignant reminder of the two hundred years during the time Christianity was banned.
+At first glance, you may not be able to see the crucifix.
+However, if you look at the garden with your back to the lantern, the shape of the crucifix emerges.
+There are seven stones that make this cross.
+The buried “Kakure Kirishitan” (Hidden Christian) statue is a poignant reminder of the two hundred years when Christianity was banned in Japan.

-In Zuiho-in Temple, you can experience Zazen, the Zen meditation.
-The chief priest or temple staff will take you to the main hall and they will explain how it will be and what you should do (only in Japanese or in basic English).
-Please make a reservation before you visit this temple.
+In Zuiho-in Temple, you can experience Zazen, Zen meditation.
+The chief priest or temple staff will take you to the main hall and explain how it will be done and what you should do (only in Japanese or basic English).
+Please make a reservation before you visit the temple.

-If you would like to enjoy matcha tea in this temple, please pay the fee at the entrance.
-It may be a great experience to have matcha in this historical temple.
-You may be served matcha tea with Japanese dessert.
+If you would like to enjoy matcha green tea at this temple, please pay the fee at the entrance.
+It’s a great experience to try the matcha green tea at this historical temple.
+You may be served matcha green tea with a Japanese sweet.